macular degeneration (AMD)

 Babies are not born with perfect vision.
 Normal vision develops slowly over the first several years of life.
-The eye and the brain together learn how to see over the first few years of life.
+The eye and the brain learn how to see together.
 And like a muscle, vision only grows if it is used.
 If for any reason the brain does not receive a clear image through an eye, that eye will never learn to see clearly.
 If sight does not develop normally, this is called amblyopia, or lazy eye.

-Keratoconus is an eye disease, which results in thinning of the cornea.
-As keratoconus advances, day to day activities can become increasingly challenging.
+Keratoconus is an eye disease, which results in the thinning of the cornea.
+As keratoconus advances, day-to-day activities can become increasingly challenging.
 Benjamin Eye Institute patients may have increased problems with driving, reading a newspaper or watching movies.
-That is why it important to diagnose the condition and discuss treatment options with Dr. Benjamin and his team.
+That is why it’s important to diagnose the condition and discuss treatment options with Dr. Benjamin and his team as soon as possible.

 Presbyopia is the loss of close vision.
 As it is associated with aging of the eye, it is often seen in individuals aged 40 or older.
 As we age, the lens of the eye begins to lose its core protein and inherent flexibility, becoming less capable of adjusting for close detail.